-The Marshall University Festival Chorus will take place October 31 – November 1, 2014 on the campus of Marshall University.
-Activities will begin Friday, October 31 at 9 a.m. and conclude early afternoon on Saturday, November 1 following the Festival Finale Concert.
+The Marshall University Festival Chorus will take place October 30 – 31, 2015 on the campus of Marshall University.
+Activities will begin Friday, October 30th at 9 a.m. and conclude early afternoon on Saturday, October 31 following the Festival Finale Concert.
 The festival will feature rehearsals and a performance by your students, singing alongside students from Marshall University choral ensembles, as well as performances by the MU Chamber Choir and University Chorus and master classes and presentations by members of the School of Music and Theatre faculty.
-Your students may also schedule (with advance notice) an audition for the MU School of Music and Theatre while they are on campus.
-A more complete schedule can be found in this mailing and will be available on the MU Music website (www.marshall.edu/music).
-The festival provides exceptional concert and rehearsal experiences for your students, acquainting them with some outstanding choral literature.
+Students may also schedule (with advance notice) an audition for the MU School of Music and Theatre while they are on campus.
+The festival provides both exceptional concert and rehearsal experiences for students, acquainting them with some outstanding choral literature.

 Music may be purchased through any choral music vendor.
-However, a special rate of $8.65/packet has been secured through Kerr’s Music World, Inc. (Huntington/Charleston).
+However, a special rate of $8.00/packet has been secured through Kerr’s Music World, Inc. (Huntington/Charleston).
 You may have your entire order shipped to your school for an additional $9 (per school, not per packet).
-For more information, please contact Ted Keown at Kerr’s Huntington location directly at (304)302-3011 , fax him at (304)302-5043, or email him at Ted@wvdsl.net and tell them you need the MU Festival Chorus music.
+For more information, please contact Ted Keown at Kerr’s Huntington location directly at (304) 302-3011 , fax him at (304) 302-5043, or email him at Ted@wvdsl.net and tell them you need the MU Festival Chorus music.
 (To ensure music arrives in time, packets need to be ordered by October 3.)